JuliaMath/Roots.jl/doc/roots.md

 By default, bisection will converge to machine tolerance.
 This may provide more accurancy than desired.
 A tolerance may be specified to terminate early, thereby utilizing fewer resources.
-For example, this uses 19 steps to reach accuracy to $10^{-6}$ (without specifying `xatol` it uses 52 steps):
+For example, the following uses 19 steps to reach accuracy to $10^{-6}$ (without specifying `xatol` it uses 52 steps):

 ```
-rt =find_zero(sin, 3.0, xatol=1e-6)
+rt =find_zero(sin, (3.0, 4), xatol=1e-6)
 rt - pi
 ```

-## Using an initial guess
+## Non-bracketing algorithms

-Bracketing methods have guaranteed convergence, but in general require many more function calls than are needed to produce an answer.
-If a good initial guess is known, then the `find_zero` function provides an interface to some different iterative algorithms that are more efficient.
+Bracketing methods have guaranteed convergence, but in general identifying a bracket can take  more effort and the algorithms may require many more function calls than are needed to produce an answer.
+If a good initial guess is known, then the `find_zero` function provides an interface to some different iterative algorithms that are usually more efficient.
 Unlike bracketing methods, these algorithms may not converge to the desired root if the initial guess is not well chosen.